 They are moderate in terms of activity levels, but could be immensely active if the Miniature version of Poodle is one of its parents.
 It also possesses the increased energy levels of the Cocker Spaniel, hence needing adequate amount of exercise to keep it physically and mentally rejuvenated.
 Besides giving them two short walks (for 10 or 15 minutes at a time) on a daily basis, give them sufficient playtime in a fenced yard or even when they are indoors.
 When their need for activity is met well, they would do fine in an apartment.

 These low shedding dogs need less amount of grooming, though its requirements vary according to its coat.
-A slicker brush would be suited for combing the coat at
+A slicker brush would be suited for combing the coat at top, which may be further combed using a steel comb for removing the mats and tangles.

 Its hair must be clipped at least four times in a year, though a professional groomer’s help should be sought to initiate the process in a better way.
 Of the several hairstyles, the teddy bear cut is one of the sought after hair-cuts for the Cockapoo where the hair around its facial region has a full and round look.